daecepi/AutomatasProjectForUniversity/README.md

 #### Key aspects

-- Uso de automatas para manejar el analisis de las sintaxis/ Usage of automatas to handle the analisys of the code's syntax.
+- Uso de automatas para manejar el analisis de las sintaxis / Usage of automatas to handle the analisys of the code's syntax.
 - Uso del patron MVC para aplicacion de escritorio / usage of MVC pattern for the desktop app

 ### Prequisites